‘I want to have contributed to a better world. That is what enriches me.’

 How did the fact that your family name is synonymous with wealth and success affect your operating mode?

 It was of influence but not in the way many people think.
 Simplicity was what my parents taught us.
 My father never ever told us anything about company matters.
 The fact that we were rich was taboo.
 Nobody ever mentioned money issues at home.
 My parents had four children and we spent our summer holidays near a lake in Holland as any other ordinary Dutch family.
 For instance, as a child I had only travelled abroad once in my life with my parents.
 I had to cycle to school and back.
 And my father always stressed that knowledge was the best treasure to have.
 It was only when I became a student at university that the issue came up.
 Fellow students constantly commented on it.
-A blind ambition grew in me: I became stubborn and wanted to be purely self made.
+A blind ambition grew in me: I became stubborn and wanted to be purely self-made.
 After I finished my studies at Harvard I earned my own living, paid for my own, little wonky car.
 I never accepted any help.
 It may sound strange but that is why I understand many women who struggle on their own.

 That Corinne adopted UnitedSucces as her lifetime project and not the family business, is sometimes hard to understand for others.
 In Africa they were startled: sharing is OK but sharing your money?
 What about your family?
 Corinne understands the disbelief but is never tired of explaining.
 And her two teenage boys?
 Did they agree with this remarkable capital outflow?

 Corinne laughs.
 ‘I didn’t ask them and I can assure you I never will.
 I give them an education, warmth, attention and I try to impart important values.
 Like making a difference.
-In my opinion this is more crucial than money to become a happy and fullfilled adult person.’
+In my opinion this is more crucial than money to become a happy and fulfilled adult person.’